rapPayne/react_in_3_weeks/labs/2.3 State/README.md

 5. Run your app and look for your cart in the console.
 Do you see the item in your test cart?
 Cool.
 We'll need this later.

 ## Saving an order to state
-In Order.js we're reading the order already.
+In Order.jsx we're reading the order already.
 Now let's write it to state.

 1. Add two state variables, "order" and "menuItems".
 ```JavaScript